Support a fair, free and open future.

-If you have signed up as a community member then – thank you for doing so, we appreciate your support.
+If you have signed up as a community member, thank you for doing so, we appreciate your support.
 As a community member you will be able to be more involved in our activities.
 We will use information you supply us to help you to be more involved.
 We may use your contact details to get in touch as part of that involvement.

-When posting a comment or editing a page in the wiki, a name and email address may be required.
+When posting a comment on one of our blogs, a name and email address may be required.
 You do not have to select your real name or use your regular email address.
-Your email address will not published.
+Your email address will not be published.
+If you decide to comment, link, or pingback to a post, you must keep this in mind.
 If you are concerned, you may wish to get a free email account or attempt to use a remail service.

-If you have given us your e-mail address, you agree to allow us to send e-mail to that address in order to deliver our services to you.
-In practice this will usually involve emails about service down-time or important changes to services to which you subscribe.
-Some e-mails – such as those subscribed to mailing lists – will receive more traffic as an integral part of the service.
+If you have given us your email address through general correspondence, or have signed up to receive our newsletter, you agree to allow us to send email to that address in order to deliver our services to you.
+In practice this will usually involve emails about project updates or important changes to services to which you subscribe.

 Our policy is only to release the data we collect in the following circumstances:

 We will not sell information collected via this site, such as your email address, to third parties.

 We aim to make our sites secure, and that any data you do provide, such as login information, is kept securely.
 Unfortunately we cannot guarantee this, though will notify you (if we have the information to do so) should there be any breach of security, as per GDPR guidelines.